Erich Apel

 Erich Apel (3 October 1917 – 3 December 1965) worked during World War Two as a rocket engineer at the Peenemünde Army Research Center in Nazi Germany.
 After his return from the Soviet Union, where he had forcibly worked for rocketry development under the Operation Osoaviakhim until 1952, he became an East German party official.
 During the later 1950s, he was increasingly involved in economic policy, serving from 1958 as head of the German Democratic Republic's Economics Commission in the Politburo.
 He was seen as a reformer.
 However, economic reform rapidly fell off the agenda after October 1964 when Nikita Khrushchev fell from power in Moscow.

 Apel served as president of the state planning commission between 1963 and 1965.
 His final project was to negotiate a trade deal with the Soviet Union.
-However, hours before he was due to sign the resulting agreement on behalf of the East German government, he committed suicide by firearm.
+However, hours before he was due to sign the resulting agreement on behalf of the East German government, he killed himself.